marlinmm/BanDiTS/README.md

 ### This tool aims to make detecting breakpoints and anomalies in Sentinel-1 time series easier:
 This package is a project by Marlin M. Mueller and Jonas Ziemer for the module GEO419 of the M.Sc.
 Geoinformatics at the Friedrich-Schiller-University Jena.
 It provides a framework for importing 3D-raster files in _rasterio_-compatible formats and provides basic filtering and statistical functionality.
-It was developed mainly for fire and agricultural breakpoint- and anomly-detection
+It was developed mainly for fire and agricultural breakpoint detection

 Basic functionality includes: